Trio of treats for skywatchers this week: meteor shower, supermoon and a lineup of bright planets to be visible

 While Halley’s comet won’t be seen from Earth until 2061, every year particles and dust it has left behind are visible in May and October.
 This year, according to the American Meteor Society (AMS), the first two weeks of May make the best time to view them.

 The show put on by the outbound particles, called the Eta Aquarids meteor shower, is expected to peak on the mornings of May 5 and 6.
+If you missed it Tuesday, you have another chance on Wednesday.

 To see it, you’ll have to set the clock early.
 Most observers in the northern hemisphere will have a two-hour window before dawn to view these “shooting stars” in the Eastern sky, according to the AMS.